-Grades are to be reported at mid-term (for freshmen only) and the end of a semester on grade report forms distributed by the Registrar's office.
+Grades are to be reported at mid-term (for freshmen only) and the end of a semester through an on-line grading system.
 Only final grades are reported in each summer term.
-Faculty members are obligated to prepare grade reports on schedule as requested by the Vice President for Academic Affairs.
+Faculty members are obligated to report grades on schedule as requested by the Vice President for Academic Affairs.